yogitapattan/Exercise-Recognition-Classifiers/README.md

-Implemented Different Classifiers to predict the Exercise based on the physical terminal poses of the excercise
+Implemented different Classifiers to predict the Exercise based on the physical terminal poses of the exercise using sklearn

 Classifiers implemented:
 - Logisitc Regression